 Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
-First Semester AH 101 - Introduction to the Health Care Professions 3 ENGL 101 - English Composition I 3 ENGL 101 CIS 103 - Applied Computer Technology 3 Tech Comp FNMT 118 - Intermediate Algebra or higher 3 Mathematics Choose one: • BIOL 106 - General Biology I or • BIOL 109 - Anatomy and Physiology I1 4 Natural Science Second Semester
+AH 101 - Introduction to the Health Care Professions 3 credits ENGL 101 - English Composition I 3 credits ENGL 101 CIS 103 - Applied Computer Technology 3 credits Tech Comp FNMT 118 - Intermediate Algebra or higher 3 credits Mathematics BIOL 106 - General Biology I or BIOL 109-110 Anatomy and Physiology I & II 4 credits Natural Science

-ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3

-Choose one: • MATH 150 - Introductory Data Analysis or • MATH 251 - Statistics for Science FNMT 118 with a grade of "C" or better or MATH 161 (or higher) placement.
-3/4

-Choose from: • BIOL 108 - Essentials of Human Anatomy and Physiology, • BIOL 109 - Anatomy and Physiology I, or • BIOL 110 - Anatomy and Physiology II1 For BIOL 110: BIOL 109 with a grade of "C" or better 4
+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
+ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 credits MATH 150 - Introductory Data Analysis or MATH 251 - Statistics for Science FNMT 118 with a grade of "C" or better or MATH 161 (or higher) placement.
+3 or 4 credits BIOL 108 - Essentials of Human Anatomy and Physiology or BIOL 109-110 Anatomy and Physiology I & II For BIOL 110: BIOL 109 with a grade of "C" or better 4 credits

-SOC 101 - Introduction to Sociology 3 Social Science.
-Writing Intensive, Interpretive Studies, American/Global Diversity

-Choose one: • AH 116 - Interpersonal and Professional Skills in the Health Care Setting or • ENGL 115 - Public Speaking For ENGL 115: ENGL 101, which may be taken concurrently 3
+SOC 101 - Introduction to Sociology 3 credits Social Science.
+Writing Intensive, Interpretive Studies, American/Global Diversity AH 116 - Interpersonal and Professional Skills in the Health Care Setting or ENGL 115 - Public Speaking For ENGL 115: ENGL 101 which may be taken concurrently 3 credits

-Third Semester

-Choose one: • DIET 106 - Nutrition for a Healthy Lifestyle or • DIET 111 - Introduction to Nutrition For DIET 111: ENGL 101 and BIOL 109 3

-Humanities Elective 3 Humanities
+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
+DIET 106 - Nutrition for Healthy Life or DIET 111 - Introduction to Nutrition For DIET 111: ENGL 101 and BIOL 109 3 credits Humanities Elective 3 credits Humanities General Elective 3 or 4 credits PSYC 101 - Introduction to Psychology or PSYC 215 - Developmental Psychology or Health Elective For PSYC 215: PSYC 101 101 or BIOL 109 3 credits Health or Science Elective 3 credits

-General Elective4 3/4
+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.

-Choose one: • PSYC 101 - Introduction to Psychology or • PSYC 215 : Developmental Psychology or • Health Elective 2 For PSYC 215: PSYC 101 or BIOL 109 3
+PSYC 101 - Introduction to Psychology or PSYC 215 - Developmental Psychology or Health Elective For PSYC 215: PSYC 101 or BIOL 109 3 credits

-Health2 or Science Elective 3 3/4
+Health or Science Elective 3 or 4 credits

-Fourth Semester

-Choose one: • PSYC 101 - Introduction to Psychology or • PSYC 215 : Developmental Psychology or • Health Elective 2 PSYCH 215 requires PSYCH 101 or BIOL 109 as a prerequisite 3

-Health2 or Science Elective3 3/4

-General Elective4 3/4

-General Elective4 3/4

-General Elective4 3/4

-1 Students should select Biology courses according to academic goal.
-Required science courses vary per program or certificate.
-2 Health Elective - includes any Allied Health, Dental Hygiene, Diagnostic Medical Imaging, Medical Laboratory Technology, Nursing, Ophthalmic Technician or Respiratory Technology course.
-3Science Elective - includes any Biology, Chemistry, Physics or STS course 4 All students must have a minimum of 60 credits in order to graduate.
-Depending on courses selected above, the number of general electives required will vary.
-Students must earn at least a 2.0 cumulative grade point average and complete all course and credit requirements with no grade below a "C" in any course.
+General Elective 3 or 4 credits

+General Elective 3 credits

+General Elective 3 credits

-All General Education requirements are met through required courses as indicated above.
-A more detailed explanation of the College's general education requirements can be found on the Web page at http://ccp.edu/college-catalog/degree-requirements.
+All general education requirements necessary for graduation are met through the courses in the program as indicated above.
+Students who wish to take courses that differ from the general education courses indicated above must complete a course substitution request form.
+To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Records and Registration Forms link, then choose Request For Course Substitution Of Graduation Requirement link.
+A more detailed explanation of the College's general education requirements is also available.

-For More Information: